 Our summer San Diego Surf Camp is our favorite time of the year.
 We love working with kids and seeing their confidence and enthusiasm grow with every wave they catch!
 Pacific Beach Surf School offers a friendly environment for beginners, with great surf for kids.
 There are so many reasons to introduce kids to surfing. […]

 PRODUCT DESCRIPTION Surfing seems to have a special fascination in our culture.
 Surfing has been commercialized and parodied to death.
 There is much more to the surfing stereotypes and media images than the Spicoli stereotype.
-Surfing is one of the most unique and fulfilling life experiences you can ever do.
-Here are some reasons to learn […]
+If you learn to surf, it can be one of the most unique and fulfilling life experiences you can ever […]

 How to STOP and Turn your Paddle Board How to STOP and TURN your Paddle Board.
 An easy and efficient way to stop the momentum of your paddle board and turn the nose towards the opposite direction you must “Back Paddle”.
 By following these Key Points, you will be able to conduct a Back Paddle efficiently […]

 Owning a paddle board is a great feeling.
 The first step of owning your own board, is knowing how to carry the board.
 Stand up paddle boards are awkward, big, heavy … but awesome.
 Not only do you have to be cautious when carrying your board about not dropping it or hitting it on anything, […]